 Full title: HRH The Prince Philip, Duke of Edinburgh, Earl of Merioneth and Baron Greenwich, Knight of the Garter, Knight of the Thistle, Order of Merit, Knight Grand Cross of the Order of the British Empire, Companion of the Order of Australia, Companion of The Queen’s Service Order, Privy Counsellor.

 His ancestry is not Greek by blood, but English, Russian, German/Prussian and Danish.

-Is a third cousin of his wife, the Queen, and like her, he is a great-great-grandchild of Queen Victoria.
-He is also Queen Victoria’s oldest living great-great-grandchild.
+A third cousin of his wife, the Queen, and like her, he is a great-great-grandchild of Queen Victoria.

-His interests are painting, environmental conservation, horses, flying and sailing.
+His interests were painting, environmental conservation, horses, flying and sailing.
 He has written books on birds, the environment, carriage driving and other subjects.

 After earning his RAF wings in 1953, Philip logged more than 5,900 hours in 59 different types of aircraft over the next 44 years.